 Mexico City, 1968: Civil-rights protest

 At the height of the civil rights movement in the United States, Black American athletes were encouraged to boycott the Games.
 Instead, African-American sprinters John Carlos (right) and Tommie Smith (left) staged a non-violent protest by raising their fists in a Black Power salute while the national anthem played during their medal ceremony.
 Although they were consequently suspended from the Olympic Village, their silent demonstration brought the American battle over civil rights to the international stage.

 Tragedy infamously marred the Munich Games when 11 Israeli athletes were taken hostage and killed by Palestinian terrorists.
 Although the Olympics continued and the incident led to increased security, the message of international peace promoted by the Games was permanently damaged.

 Montreal, 1976: African nations boycott

-Human rights was at the forefront of the Montreal Games after 22 African nations boycotted the Olympics because New Zealand was participating.
+Human rights were at the forefront of the Montreal Games after 22 African nations boycotted the Olympics because New Zealand was participating.
 Earlier that year, New Zealand had sparked outrage among African countries when it sent its national rugby team to play in South Africa, which was under apartheid.
-This marked the first of several politically-motivated boycotts of the Olympics.
+This marked the first of several politically motivated boycotts of the Olympics.

 Moscow, 1980: U.S. boycotts, hosts alternate games

 With the Cold War ongoing, President Jimmy Carter urged U.S. allies to pull their Olympic teams from the Games to protest the Soviet invasion of Afghanistan.
-The U.S. did not participate in the Olympics that summer, and instead hosted the Liberty Bell Classic in Philadelphia as an alternative competition for athletes of countries supporting the boycott.
+The United States did not participate in the Olympics that summer and instead hosted the Liberty Bell Classic in Philadelphia as an alternative competition for athletes of countries supporting the boycott.

 Barcelona, 1992: Pros play the Olympics